Walks Kayla Nixon Walks Kayla Nixon

 Hotel Ändra Seattle: A Boutique Retreat with Nordic Charm

 Hotel Ändra is roughly a 25 minute drive from Sea Tac Airport, has plenty of great food options nearby, including Lola immediately downstairs in the lobby, and it’s not far from favorite attractions like Pike Place Market, the Space Needle, Seattle Waterfront and more.
-If that hasn’t sold you, it is also incredibly chic and cozy—the perfect combination in my mind.
+If that hasn’t sold you, it is also incredibly chic and cozy.

 Read More